Skip to main content

 (b) How to request transportation and the timeframes for requesting transportation;

-(c) Verification requirements, if any; and
+(c) Verification requirements for transportation, if any; and

 (2) Provide support services.